It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 Other studies have found that infants in this age group prefer individuals who punish people who harm others (Hamlin, Wynn, Bloom, & Mahajan, 2011).

-Between 12 and 36 months of age, young children readily engage in prosocial behaviors, such as helping, comforting, sharing, and cooperating with others (Brownell, 2013).
+Between 12 and 36 months of age, young children readily engage in prosocial behaviors such as helping, comforting, sharing, and cooperating with others (Brownell, 2013).

 During middle childhood, children begin to use prosocial lying to protect another’s feelings or, in some cultures, to appear modest.
-Their cognitive skills also have matured sufficiently to allow them to appreciate that harm is sometimes necessary to achieve a greater good, such as pulling someone off an unsafe play structure to prevent them from injury (Evans & Lee, 2014).
+Their cognitive skills have also matured sufficiently to allow them to appreciate that harm is sometimes necessary to achieve a greater good, such as pulling someone off an unsafe play structure to prevent them from injury (Evans & Lee, 2014).

-2 Ways To Increase Prosocial Behavior
+2 Ways to Increase Prosocial Behavior

 Nudge people toward prosocial choices

-Nobel Laureate Richard Thaler and co-author Cass Sunstein introduced a powerful means for steering people’s choices in specific directions, called nudging, which involves arranging choices in a way that shifts preferences predictably without forbidding any options.
+Nobel Laureate Richard Thaler and coauthor Cass Sunstein introduced a powerful means for steering people’s choices in specific directions, called nudging, which involves arranging choices in a way that shifts preferences predictably without forbidding any options.

-For example, rather than giving employees the choice of whether or not to enroll in a retirement program, the “Save More Tomorrow” program automatically enrolls employees but gives them the right to opt-out at any time.
+For example, rather than giving employees the choice of whether or not to enroll in a retirement program, the “Save More Tomorrow” program automatically enrolls employees but gives them the right to opt out at any time.